Tuesday, April 18, 2023

 Playmo-hands do not come out of the arms.

 I'm really curious about just what is physically different about the heads and frames of mainline figures that makes them unable to pop.
-I assume it has something to do with the little V-shaped gap inside the head column--perhaps the mainline heads terminate in a wider flare or have a tighter socket so the head can only be popped in, but not back out without extreme and unsafe force?
+I assume it has something to do with the little V-shaped gap at the top of the shaft the head plugs into--perhaps the mainline heads terminate in a wider flare or have a tighter socket so the head can only be popped in, but not back out without extreme and unsafe force?

 I wondered if immersion in boiling water could soften the frame of a mainline figure internally and make them poppable.
 And guess what, it sure did!